Helping people with computers... one answer at a time.

 The biggest issue here is the transition.
 Once you have your permanent email address on your own domain, and everything is set up so that you can send and receive on that email address, you need to transition from whatever it is you have today.

 My recommendation is to plan on a long transition.
 By that I mean, plan on keeping your existing account for a while before you drop it.
-Give people notification that your email address has changed, but expect it to take some time before all the "real" email to your old address switches over.
-You can tell, though, once it does, and use that as a good indicator for when it's safe to drop that account and move elsewhere.
+Notify people that your email address has changed, but expect it to take some time before all the “real” email to your old address switches over.
+You can tell, though, once it does, and use that as a good indicator for when it’s safe to drop that account and move elsewhere.

 And no, I'm not aware of any way to have your old msn.com address forward elsewhere once you leave the service.
 It's also unclear if they'll let you keep it as a free address; certainly they have no real incentive to do it.
 Since you're currently paying them I assume you have access to customer support and may be able to ask them before you leave.